FreeClimbAPI/Node-Create-Conference-How-To-Guide/README.md

 # Node - Create Conference Tutorial

-This project serves as a guide to help you build an application with Persephony.
+This project serves as a guide to help you build an application with FreeClimb.
 Specifically, the project will:

 - Accept incoming calls
 - Receive digits from the caller